 While it would be nice if every single reloading press made were able to reload every single type of ammunition available, that is simply not the case.
 For instance, shotgun shells often require either a particular type of press or mounting to be able to properly reload them.
 Beyond the mounting itself, the shape and size of the reloader will also play an important factor in which types of ammunition the reloading press is actually best for.

 For instance, the O-ring style of single stage reloading press in one of the more popular arrangements for a single stage reloading press.
 This is because the O-ring style allows for both a stable action and durable construction.
 At the same time, the O-ring style will inherently place an upper limit on the size of the ammunition that can be used–specifically in regards to the length of the casing.

-This consideration applies far more to progressive reloaders than it does for single stage or turret types of reloaders.
-This is because single stage reloaders do not include a powder system as part of their mechanism and few turret reloading presses do.
-That said, there are plenty of turret and single stage models that come in kits.
+This consideration applies far more to progressive reloaders than it does for single-stage or turret types of reloaders.
+This is because single-stage reloaders do not include a power system as part of their mechanism and few turret reloading presses do.
+That said, there are plenty of turret and single-stage models that come in kits.

 Whether you are using a progressive reloading press or a reloading press kit, it is important that the powder system used is accurate.
 This is because putting both too much or too little powder into your casing can result in different types of misfires which can damage the gun and potentially injure the shooter.

 When it comes to kits, the main thing you want to look out for is an accurate set of scales.
 Because calibers are weighted in grains, the difference between an appropriate amount of powder and too little can differ by an amount too small to truly determine by simply looking.
 Moreover, different types of powder will be more or less powerful than others which can also lead to issues without proper scales.